danielfett/draft-dpop/main.md

  * `iat`: Time at which the JWT was created (REQUIRED).

-Figure 2 shows the JSON header and payload of a DPoP proof JWT.
+(#dpop-proof) shows the JSON header and payload of a DPoP proof JWT.

 !---
 ```